Athletics at the 2020 Summer Olympics – Men's triple jump: Competition format

 The 2020 competition continued to use the two-round format with divided final introduced in 1936.
-The qualifying round gave each competitor three jumps to achieve a qualifying distance (not yet set; 2016 used 16.95 metres); if fewer than 12 men did so, the top 12 (including all those tied) would advance.
+The qualifying round gave each competitor three jumps to achieve a qualifying distance (17.05 metres); if fewer than 12 men did so, the top 12 (including all those tied) would advance.
 The final provided each jumper with three jumps; the top eight jumpers received an additional three jumps for a total of six, with the best to count (qualifying round jumps were not considered for the final).

 Records

 Prior to this competition, the existing world, Olympic, and area records were as follows.

 The following national records were set during this competition: